Kells2Zoid/ZoidLaboratories/README.md

 1. **Sign In/Register:** Create an account or log in to access features.
 2. **Browse Protocols:** Navigate to the `Protocols` section for standardized experiment procedures.
 3. **Submit Data:** Upload and organize raw and processed experiment data in the `Data` section.
-4. **Generate Reports:** Use available tools to analyze data and generate reports.

 5. **Collaborate:** Share findings and documents with team members.

 ## Technical Requirements